Clan Fletcher

-Clan Fletcher is a Scottish clan.
-The clan is officially recognized by the Lord Lyon King of Arms; however, as the clan does not currently have a chief recognized by the Lord Lyon, it is considered an armigerous clan.
+Clan Fletcher is a Scottish clan which is officially recognized by the Lord Lyon King of Arms.
+It is considered an armigerous clan since the clan no longer has a chief recognized by the Lord Lyon.

 History

 Origins of the name

 The name Fletcher is derived from the French word flechier, which means arrow maker.
 The first record of the name was from Jean de la Flèche, a Norman noble who was given land by William the Conqueror.
 His descendant later moved to Scotland.
 The name was a very common trade name, so much so that it became used in the Scottish Gaelic language as fleisdear.
 In the eighteenth century some families went full circle and anglicised the name from the Gaelic, Mac-an-leistear, back into Fletcher.

 Origins of the clan

-Sometime after the eleventh century a band of Mac-an-leistears settled in Glen Orchy, Argyll.
-There they became arrow makers to the Clan MacGregor.
+It was some time after the eleventh century that a band of Mac-an-leistears settled in Glen Orchy, Argyll, becoming the first to "raise smoke and boil water" on the Braes of Glenorchy, as the saying goes.
+There they became arrow makers to the Clan MacGregor and later, to Clan Stewart.
 Other small groups of Mac-an-leisters settled in glens that belonged to other clans, in order to make arrows for them.

 The first recorded clan chief was Angus Mac-an-leister, who was born in about 1450.
-However, Duncan Campbell of Glenorchy, who was in high royal favour with James VI of Scotland coveted the Mac-an-leister's lands.
-Campbell had royal authority to maintain a large band of armed retainers who he employed in a campaign of intimidation and violence.
-Campbell deliberately provoked a dispute with the Mac-an-leister chief and trumped up a murder charge against him.
-As a result, Mac-an-leister was compelled to sign a deed in which all of his family lands were ceded to the Campbells, and from then onwards they were only tenants in Glen Orchy.
+In 1497, the clan joined the Stewarts of Appin and the Maclarens in a battle against clan MacDonald, after which a bond of friendship was formed between the Mac-an-leisters and the Stewarts, sealed by an oath on the dirk.